Thank you for visiting About Me page.

 I’m Khuyen, a

-twenty-to-be twenty-already twenty-one twenty-two twenty-three twenty-four twenty-five twenty-six twenty-seven year & old friend who loves to think and share with everyone about everything.
+twenty-to-be twenty-already twenty-one twenty-two twenty-three twenty-four twenty-five twenty-six twenty-seven twenty-eight twenty-nine year & old friend who loves to think and share with everyone about everything.
 Sometimes some of my friends tell me that I think too much, like an old man (I actually like that description).
 I used to name this blog as “The talky armchair”.
 The armchair is often the comfy place to sit down and just think, but I like to talk too, so it seems like a decent metaphor.

 Here is how I describe myself now.

 I grew up in the lovely city of Hanoi, Vietnam and spent 4 years of high school to study in Singapore under a scholarship by the Singapore government – one of the best decisions in my life.
 Right now I’m really excited

 to go to US for college this fall to be a freshman to be a sophomore to be a junior to finish my last year in Tufts near Boston, Massachussette to be in Ho Chi Minh city to continue my journey to learn more about myself, about the world and how to live it best better, by showing up everyday.

 This blog is the published part of my journal – about 2% of what I write.
 Why journaling?
 Because once I sit down and talk to myself through words I could realize so many thoughts and ideas I would never have otherwise (I wrote an answer in Quora here).
 Not surprisingly, two of the many things that changed my life are English and the Internet.